dfinity/portal/docs/tutorials/hackathon-prep-course/7-obtaining-cycles.md

 dfx ledger top-up 5o6tz-saaaa-aaaaa-qaacq-cai --network ic --amount 1.005
 ```

 This command converts an additional 1.005 ICP tokens to cycles for the 5o6tz-saaaa-aaaaa-qaacq-cai cycles wallet identifier.
-The command will return output such as:
 :::

 Now, let's use your dapp!
 To access the dapp's frontend, first you need to get the canister's URL.
 To get this, run the command: